 6. Do you have a pet?

 This is a biggie.
 Let’s be real, everyone has a dog, or even a cat, that they think is the greatest in the entire world and want to travel the country in a van with them.
 We certainly share this belief.
-In our eyes, we have the greatest dog in the world and it's still difficult.
+In our eyes, we have the greatest dog in the world, but having a dog on the road still encourages some challenges.

 Snoop is the chilliest of the chill.
 If we leave him for a few hours to go on a long hike that his arthritis won’t allow him to take part in, he’s down to take a snooze on the bed as long as the van is a comfortable temperature.
 He’s so trustworthy and listens so well that we almost never have him on a leash.
 He’s nine years old and doesn’t have a lot of pent-up energy.
 He’s legitimately the best doggie candidate for van life.